Bansberia Kumbh Mela: History

 Some historians claim that the last Bansberia Kumbha Mela occurred in 1298 AD.
 In 1979, researcher Alan Morinis mentioned Tribeni's holy bathing in Sankranti in his research paper submitted to Oxford University.
 The mela is also referenced in Bengali literature.
 After 700 years, the Kumbh Mela was revived in Bansberia Tribeni, in 2022.

 Mythology

 According to Skanda Purana, King Priyavanta of Kashadwipa had seven children - Agnitra, Medhatithi, Vapusman, Jyotisman, Dutisman, Saban, and Bhavya - who made it through the hardships to achieve Siddhi.
 They built ashramas in seven villages in the vicinity of Tribeni Dham - Basudevpur, Banshberiya, Nityanandpur, Krishnapur, Devanandpur, Shivpur and Baladghati which are collectively called Saptagram, once famous trading ports.

-It is important to note that the significance of Triveni Sangam in Prayagraj and Tribeni Sangam in Hooghly is distinct.
+The significance of Triveni Sangam in Prayagraj and Tribeni Sangam in Hooghly is distinct.
 The ancient Saraswati River is ephemeral in Prayagraj which meets the Ganges and Yamuna, earning it the moniker 'Yaktabeni' while at Hooghly's Tribeni, Yamuna is ephemeral and the Ganges and Saraswati have freed here, known as 'Muktabeni'.